Wind1102/Learn/Learn/java.md

 - Mutator method -> Object is change when invoke method
 - Accessor method -> Method that only access the object without modifying them

-# Defining Your Own Classesf
+# Defining Your Own Classes
 The simple form for a class defination in Java is
 ```java
 class ClassName {